dsync89/mess-curator/README.md

 The workflow is simple:

-1. Use this tool to define your platforms and generate the `system_softlist.yml` file.
+1. Use this tool to filter a list of platforms that you want into `system_softlist.yml` file.
 2. Use the `copy-roms` command to create a curated ROM set based on the YAML file.
-3. Use my LaunchBox plugin to import your games, which reads the generated `system_softlist.yml` to automatically add platforms, emulators, metadata, and MAME command-line parameters in LaunchBox.
+3. Use my LaunchBox plugin to import your games, which reads the generated `system_softlist.yml` to automatically add platforms, emulators, metadata, clones, mark broken games, and per title custom MAME command-line parameters in LaunchBox.

 ## Key Features

-- **Initial Setup Wizard***: A guided, interactive setup to configure all necessary paths, making first-time use easy.

 - **Flexible System Searching**:
   - By Name: Specify systems directly or use fuzzy prefixes (e.g., `jak_` to find all JAKKS Pacific systems).